ren-zi-fa/ahp-calc/readme.md

 ## Example Usage

-You can start using the library by first creating an instance of the AHPCrit or AHPAlt class depending on whether you're working with criteria or alternatives.
+you can start directly using function to calculate the pairwaise

 for example to calculate Criteria Pairwise Comparison Matrices: